usercynical/Minesweeper-Dots/README.md

 </p>

 ## Statistics
 Statistics are automatically loaded, updated, and saved during the lifetime of the program.
-The current high-and average score for each difficulty is displayed in the title bar, following the name of the difficulty.
+The current pb and average score for each difficulty is displayed in the title bar, following the name of the difficulty.

+Though the scores are displayed with two decimals of precision, the full float-value of the score is saved and compared against when checking for pb:s.

 ## Custom configuration
 Difficulties can be added and modified by changing the [config.json](src/config.json) file which contains data pertinent to each difficulty as well as the default difficulty to be loaded when the program starts.
-In modifying this file, you could change difficulty names, mine counts, grid sizes, high-scores (denoted as `record`), times played, and the average scores.

 You could also add your own, custom difficulties by adding a json structure like the existing ones to the difficulty array.
-These can be accessed by pressing the **Number key** corresponding to the difficulties' index within the array, this unfortunately limits the total amount of difficulties to 9.
+These can be accessed by pressing the **Number key** corresponding to the difficulties' index within the array.

-Note that statistics such as the average or high-score don't have to be included upon first addition to the config file.
+The "stats"-property is automatically created when a difficulty is played, but one could include it manually.

 #### Example:

-Adding the following json data to the config file:
+Adding the following json data to the difficulty array in the config file:
 ```json
 {
     "mines": 5,